bashar95/sdlFun/README.md

 Minimalist Demo
 ======
 Here is a basic demo.
-A more advanced demo can be found at `minimal.c`.
+A more advanced demo can be found at `c/minimal.c` or `cpp/minimal.cpp`.

 ```
 #include "sdl_helper.h"